 So what are these disruptive learning trends that are taking the L&D space by storm?
 Are they powerful enough to change the way you currently look at learning?
 Let’s take a look.

 1. The growth of mobile and on-demand learning

 Mobile learning is one of the biggest technological changes we have ever witnessed.
-Based on a report released by Towards Maturity, roughly 47% of organizations are now using mobile devices for their online training needs.
 Mobile learning courses are modern and engaging.
 The use of Smartphones and mobile devices to access learning resources – let alone the training in its entirety – was totally unheard of a few years ago.
 The ability to offer engaging, interactive content through a device the size of your palm has made a huge impact on how we look at delivering e-learning training content online.

 Gone are the days when Flash-based courses were the norm and classrooms were the only training ground.
 Now, with HTML5 the newer technology than Flash, the opportunities are almost endless for mobile learning.
 HTML5-based courses are accessible on devices of all shapes and sizes, and can run on all platforms and browsers.
 It is robust, faster and utterly versatile.
 For organizations that have long been offering Flash-based e-learning courses, well, they will have to pull themselves out of the murky waters before they fall behind.

 2. The demand for gamification to increase learner engagement

 Gamification is not a new trend, but that hasn’t stopped it from being the subject of a great deal of conversations and myths.
 The basic premise of gamification is to add game elements to non-game settings to motivate learners and engage them in the training they are undertaking.
 Specific elements such as adding leaderboards, badges, and achievements to instruction help increase and improve learner performance.